“Best math teacher I’ve ever had! Hope I can have her or someone like her for other math courses.”

 “Katherine is the bomb!!”

 Throughout my work with students from kindergarten to adults and every age in between, I have seen in people a capacity to love mathematics.
 With the right instruction and desire, every person can have the chance to develop their own meaningful relationship to math.
 Wherever you hope this relationship will take you, I’m here to help.
-Just imagine how it might feel to love mathematics where you are.
+Just imagine how it would feel to love mathematics where you are.

 - Regular contributor to the New York Times puzzle blog Numberplay.

 - Works with schools on professional development for teachers in mathematics.

 - Masters in Mathematics from the University of Washington